 About Me

-My research interrogates the limits of authorized, material-centric heritage paradigms, foregrounding dissonant, marginalized, and politically stranded pasts to ask how interpretation can accommodate plurality without collapsing difference into institutional consensus.
-I approach heritage not as static fabric, but as an interpretive process embedded in spatial practice, power relations, and cultural memory.
+My research asks how heritage interpretation can accommodate plurality while preserving interpretive tension.
+Rather than resolving dissonant and underrepresented narratives into singular accounts, I treat them as constitutive of the heritage environment itself.
+I approach heritage not as static fabric but as an ongoing process embedded in spatial practice, power relations, and cultural memory.